vikashirave/namaste-react/README.md

 # useEffect

+useEffect(() => {
+    //code
+}, [//dep array]);

 // if not dependency array => useEffect called on every render.
 // if dependecny array is empty = [] => useEffect is called on initial render (just once).
 // if dependancy array is [btnNameReact] => called everytime [btnNameReact] updated.

+# useStata
+always create useState inside functional component. always declare it in top. its good practice. never create useState inside if else conditions. it will work but not a good practice.

 # 2 types of routing
 client side routing - react is an cilent side routing server side routing - make call to server side route then after getting the response load the page

+# why we write super props inside constructor?
+- We write super(props) so React’s parent class is initialized with props, and so we can safely use this.props and this.state inside a class component.